 Summer is a time for sunshine, outdoor activities, and unfortunately, an influx of pests.
-As temperatures rise, so does the activity of insects and rodents seeking food, water, and shelter.
-To help you enjoy a pest-free summer, here are some essential tips for effective summer pest control.
+As temperatures rise, so does the activity of insects and rodents seeking food, water source, and shelter.
+For homeowners, managing summer pests early reduces the likelihood of bigger issues later.
+To help you enjoy a pest-free summer, here are some essential tips for effective summer pest control and home pest prevention.

 Understanding common summer pests

-Before diving into prevention strategies, it's important to identify the most common pests that can invade your home during the summer months.
+Before diving into prevention strategies, it's important to identify the most common pests (and other seasonal pest activity) that can invade your property during the summer months.
 These include:

-- Mosquitoes: Known for their itchy bites and potential to transmit diseases like West Nile Virus and Zika.
+• Mosquitoes: Known for their itchy bites and potential to transmit diseases like West Nile Virus and Zika.
+They thrive around standing water and stagnant water caused by poor drainage.

-- Rodents: Mice and rats seek indoor shelter from the heat.
+• Rodents: Mice and rats may seek indoor shelter from the heat, looking for hiding places near the foundation, in clutter, or around stored items.

 Preventing pest infestations